hanze-hbo-ict/programming2/docs/week1.2.md

-# Exercise 2: Classes and instances
+# Week 1.2: Classes and instances

 ## Introduction